CraftAcademy/library-challenge/README.md

 in order to keep people interested in my collection
 I want to be able to add new titles to my collection

+As a person
+in order to read books
+I would like to check them out

 Instructions
 -------